 Financial close remains the critical milestone.
 The terminal cannot begin construction until the multi-source financing package is assembled, the offtake agreements with mining companies are signed, and the concession terms with the Angolan port authority are finalised.
 Each of these elements depends on the others: lenders require offtake commitments to underwrite revenue projections, miners require confirmed construction timelines before committing cargo volumes, and the port authority requires financing certainty before granting the concession.
 Breaking this circular dependency requires a coordinating entity, likely the AFC or a lead arranger among the DFIs, willing to take first-mover risk.

-The demand outlook is fundamentally supportive.
-Global copper demand is projected to increase by 50 to 70 percent by 2040, driven primarily by electric vehicle manufacturing, renewable energy infrastructure, and grid electrification.
-The DRC and Zambia together account for a growing share of global copper supply, with production expected to rise from approximately 2.8 million tonnes in 2024 to over 4 million tonnes by 2030.
-This production growth must find export capacity somewhere.
-The existing southern and eastern corridor routes through South Africa and Mozambique are already congested and face their own infrastructure constraints.
-The Lobito Mineral Terminal, if delivered on schedule, enters a market in which demand for export capacity is growing faster than supply.
+The demand outlook is fundamentally supportive, but expansion timing should remain conditional.
+Global copper demand is projected to increase materially through 2040, driven primarily by electric vehicle manufacturing, renewable energy infrastructure, and grid electrification.
+The DRC and Zambia together account for a growing share of global copper supply, but production forecasts, routing choices, and signed rail/terminal commitments will determine how much cargo reaches Lobito.
+The existing southern and eastern corridor routes through South Africa and Mozambique are congested and face their own infrastructure constraints.
+Lobito's mineral terminal enters a market in which demand for export capacity is growing, but higher-capacity expansion depends on bankable cargo and disclosed investment decisions.

 The geopolitical dimension adds further momentum.
 The terminal is central to the Western strategy of building mineral supply chains that do not depend on Chinese-controlled logistics infrastructure.
 Chinese companies currently dominate the DRC's mining sector and have invested heavily in transport infrastructure along competing corridors.
 A functioning Western-backed mineral terminal at Lobito gives miners, particularly Western-listed companies operating under investor and regulatory pressure to diversify supply chains, a credible alternative routing for their production.
 This strategic value makes the terminal a priority for US and European development finance institutions whose mandates now explicitly include supply chain resilience alongside traditional development objectives.

-If the financing assembles on schedule and construction proceeds through 2026 to 2028, the Lobito Mineral Terminal will become the first major new bulk mineral export facility built on Africa's Atlantic coast in decades.
-It will complete the final link in the Lobito Corridor's logistics chain, transforming a concept backed by billions in commitments into a functioning commercial system.
-For Angola, it represents a new chapter: the port that once exported petroleum exclusively will become a gateway for the minerals that power the global energy transition, earning the country a permanent role in one of the 21st century's most consequential supply chains.
+If additional financing assembles and expansion proceeds, Lobito's mineral terminal could become one of the most important bulk mineral export facilities on Africa's Atlantic coast.
+It would strengthen the final link in the Lobito Corridor's logistics chain, transforming a concept backed by billions in commitments into a larger commercial system.
+For Angola, it represents a new chapter: the port can become a gateway for minerals that power the global energy transition, but the scale and timing of that role depend on disclosed expansion decisions, DRC reliability, and bankable cargo commitments.